Existentialism: Do You Exist?

 So, the question is: what is an unnatural legislative institution?
-As mankind first rose to its feet, naturally every forms of civilization throughout history created some sort of legislative institution to keep peace.
+As mankind first rose to its feet, naturally some sort of legislative institution was established to keep peace.
 Groups of individuals created simple laws in order to keep mankind safe from injustice.
 Sadly, these legislative institutions eventually become tainted by the forces of greed and control.
 So should civilizations create legislative institutions if in the end they are poisoned?
 In today’s society, mankind fears their legislative institution.
 An individual can look into any religious or into any form of government and will notice regulations of laws that command an individual on how to exist rationally in an irrational world.
 Christianity, Catholicism, Islamism, Judaism, and every other religious organization that has taken form in this world, has many purposes in our society.
 One, of course, is to guide an individual throughout life with what they declare is morally correct.
 These morals and ethics are not suggested to any individual.
 Instead, are rather implanted through fear, a tool proven powerful throughout history.
 Morals and ethics should not be forcefully bolted into an individual’s mind.
 An ethic is obtained as an individual experiences life and sees what ethics best fits their character.
 For example, one individual believes it is right to take food from others in order to provide for a family as opposed to an individual who works for food.
 Neither is wrong nor right.
 They simply have lived differently and as one should, live by what is believed necessary.
 Therefore, it is clear many have different views on what is ethically correct.
 A definition for ethics follows, “moral principles that governs a person’s behaviors” “Ethics.”
 So one is the ruler of conscience.
 An individual’s ethics are not to be forced unto life by another force.
 Ethics must be created by one’s personal law and like any law, some eventually must be re-written or abolished.
 Like the individual who stole for food no longer sees it ethical and now gained a job or the individual who worked for food may see it is easier to steal.
 Mankind would constantly be moving, learning, and adapting, if the fear of punishment would not interfere.

 The fear of a higher being has kept an individual from properly existing in the universe.
 Fear, throughout human history, has kept society from naturally growing from what it is, into to what it could become.
 Fear itself keeps an individual from establishing individuality and authenticity.
 It keeps an individual from following their conscience.
 Sartre states, “As far as men go, it is not what they are that interests me, but what they can become” (Sartre).
 An existentialist cannot exist in the liking of an unnatural institution.
 An individual must establish what they claims to be rational decisions, despite fear of punishment.
 Until then, an individual is not natural but rather spurious, making one a nonexistent being.
 To exist in this universe an individual acts upon ones natural instinct, never applying the laws of any government or religion into their lives.
 One simply acts.
 As Sartre explains in his speech, Existentialism is Humanism, “Man will only attain existence when he is what he purposes to be” (Sartre).
 An individual who lives and interacts through the perspective of legislative institutions does not have an honest conscience.
 Instead, the conscience mind that one carries within is the offspring of laws governed by greed and control.
 No longer does a society of conscience men create laws, but instead are now being molded by their very own creation.
 Man has indeed been created in the image of God.
 Sadly, a God created by unconscious men.
 An individual should abide to only one God.
 And that is the God that dwells within.
 In the end no law can be sacred but the laws one abides by.
 No institution should be created for it will be tainted as others drink from it.
 So live naturally and exist.